Matt and Kim: In popular culture

 In 2009, their song "Daylight" was featured in a Bacardi commercial and a Mars Bar commercial.
 During the first episode of Community, the song "Good Ol' Fashioned Nightmare" plays, and in the credits of the second episode the song "Daylight" plays.
 "Daylight" appeared in the opening credits of the 2016 movie Dirty Grandpa.
 "Daylight" was used on the ending credits in Season 6 of the TV series Entourage and in the season 5 finale of the TV show Skins.
 On August 26, 2009, Matt and Kim played the song "Daylight" on Jimmy Kimmel Live!.
 The track is featured on NBA Live 10, and as a remixed version featuring De La Soul on EA Sports game, FIFA 10.
 "Daylight" is also on the Need for Speed: Nitro soundtrack.
 The song also appeared in the game The Sims 3: World Adventures; re-recorded into Simlish, the gibberish language used in the game.

 Their song "Cameras" was used in an advertisement for Tune Up in which they were also featured.
 "Cameras" was also used in the trailer for the Morgan Spurlock film The Greatest Movie Ever Sold and appears on its soundtrack album.
 Their song "Don't Slow Down" was used in commercials for the MTV series Underemployed and was also used in the first episode of the third Gossip Girl season.
 "Let's Go" was used in promos for the TV show The Mindy Project; on October 1, 2012, Matt and Kim performed the song on Late Night with Jimmy Fallon.
-Their song "Good Ol' Fashion Nightmare" was featured in the Community pilot.
 Their song "AM/FM Sound" was featured in the episode of Chuck, "Chuck Versus the Gobbler", and as a backing song in an episode of Covert Affairs.

 In 2013, "It's Alright" from the album Lightning was used in the teaser of CS50 Fair 2013 which is a course offered by Harvard on-campus and online as well as for free on edX and is attended by millions from all over the world.
 In 2014, "It's Alright" was used in several Buick car commercials.
 During the holiday season a "sleigh bell" remix is used.

 In January 2015, their single "Get It" appeared in the series promo for the FXX show Man Seeking Woman.

 In February 2015, their song "Don't Slow Down" was used in a commercial for Acura, and in October 2015 a series of advertisements for Royal Caribbean Cruise Lines featured the song "Get It".
 Since 2016, "Let's Run Away" has been used to advertise the Google Pixel smartphone.

 In May 2017, their song "Can You Blame Me" was featured in the film Diary of a Wimpy Kid: The Long Haul.

 In February 2018, their song "Can You Blame Me" was used on Facebook as background music to generated birthday videos summarizing related activity.

 In 2021, their song "Come Together Now", itself originally from The LEGO Movie 2, was featured in the film Peter Rabbit 2: The Runaway.